Greg Lamberson

-Life and career
+Early life

 Lamberson was born in Gowanda, New York and grew up in the nearby village of Fredonia.

+Career

 Having studied filmmaking at the School of Visual Arts in Manhattan, his first appearance in a film was an uncredited role in the 1987 horror comedy I Was a Teenage Zombie.
 The next year, he directed and produced the cult film Slime City.
 In 1991, he wrote, directed, produced, and acted in the horror film Undying Love, and in 1999 did the same for the film Naked Fear.
-On May 19, 1999, he married Tamar Lamberson, and the couple had a daughter named Kaelin.

-Lamberson went on to produce various low-budget horror films, including several directed by Sam Qualiana, such as the 2012 film Snow Shark, the 2014 film The Legend of Six Fingers, and the upcoming horror film Lake Effect.
+Lamberson went on to produce various low-budget horror films, including several directed by Sam Qualiana, such as the 2012 film Snow Shark, the 2014 film The Legend of Six Fingers, and the horror film Lake Effect.
 He directed the 2013 horror film Dry Bones, as well as the 2015 horror comedy Killer Rack, both of which feature his daughter Kaelin in minor roles.
 In 2010, Lamberson directed Slime City Massacre, a semi-sequel to his feature directorial debut.
+In 2020 he wrote the screenplay for the fantasy western "Showdown in Yesteryear" and in 2023 he produced the Buffalo Bills Mafia comedy "Unbillievable".

 Lamberson is also known for his novels.
 In 2002, he published Personal Demons the first of his series The Jake Helman Files, which features a former NYPD detective turned private investigator who encounters supernatural phenomena.
 He has since written and published five books in total in the series, with the most recent entry being Storm Demon in 2013.
 His 2007 novel Johnny Gruesome received several awards and nominations, including a nomination for the Superior Achievement in a Novel category in the 2009 Bram Stoker Awards.

+Personal life

+On May 19, 1999, he married Tamar Lamberson, and the couple had a daughter named Kaelin.